Musical Discourses on the National Idea in the 19th and 20th Centuries:

 |

-17:30 Wine toast with traditional music from Hungary (members of the Department for Folk Music and Folk Dance Research of the Institute for Musicology, Research Centre for the Humanities ELTE) |
+HAYDN HALL 17:30 Wine toast with traditional music from Hungary (performed by the members of the Archives and Department for Folk Music and Folk Dance Research of the Institute for Musicology, ELTE Research Centre for the Humanities) |